yarinvak/graphql-spring-annotations/README.md

 You can create your `Mutation` and `Subscription` type in the same way: a graphql-java-annotations syntax, `@Component` annotation on top of the class, and implementing the `MutationRoot` or `SubscriptionRoot` interfaces accordingly.

-If you would like to create directives, you can implement the `DirectiveDeclaration` interface in your directive definition class.
+For directives to be added to your schema, you only need to put the `@GraphQLDirectiveDefinition` annotation (it is required by graphql-java-annotations) and your directives will be injected to the schema.
+No `@Component` is required.

 For example: